 Kenny also maintains an active pro bono practice, most recently representing Veterans before the Board of Veterans Appeals and U.S. Court of Appeals for Veterans Claims, and drafting and negotiating construction services agreements for the Kimmel Center in Philadelphia.

 Kenny was a law clerk to The Honorable Federico A. Moreno in the U.S. District Court for the Southern District of Florida.
-Before that, he was an associate in the construction practice group at the Philadelphia office of a national law firm.
-Prior to studying and practicing law, Kenny was a college football coach for four years following one year of service as an AmeriCorps volunteer teacher in Massachusetts.
+While earning his law degree, Kenny was a judicial intern to The Honorable Gene E.K.
+Pratter in the U.S. District Court for the Eastern District of Pennsylvania.
+Prior to studying and practicing law, Kenny was a college football coach for four years following one year of service as an AmeriCorps volunteer teacher.